David W. Carmody

-David Wetherill Carmody (April 22, 1908 – April 25, 1976) was a justice of the New Mexico Supreme Court from January 1, 1959 until his retirement on April 30, 1969.
+David Wetherill Carmody (April 22, 1908 – April 25, 1976) was a justice of the New Mexico Supreme Court from January 1, 1959, until his retirement on April 30, 1969.
 He served as chief justice in 1965 and 1966.

 Early life, education, and career

 Born in Denver, Colorado to Thomas E. Carmody, a physician, and Mary Jane (McBride) Carmody, David W. Carmody attended the Denver public schools, and received an A.B. from the University of Colorado in 1931, and LL.B. from the same institution in 1933.
 After gaining admission to the bar in New Mexico in 1935, Carmody served as a district attorney from 1937 to 1947, when Governor Mabry appointed Carmody to a seat on the New Mexico First Judicial District.
 Carmody served in that office until 1959, also serving as president of the Judicial Council of New Mexican Judges from 1953 to 1955.

 Supreme court service

 In 1958, Carmody was elected to the New Mexico Supreme Court, an event that began a transition to a substantially new membership for the court.
 During his time on the court, "Carmody, an active proponent of judicial reform, pushed for voter ratification of the amendment" to create an intermediate court of appeals.

-Carmody was releected without opposition in 1966, retiring from the court on April 30, 1969, due to issues with his health and eye problems.
+Carmody was reelected without opposition in 1966, retiring from the court on April 30, 1969, due to issues with his health and eye problems.
 His retirement, like his initial election, was part of a substantial turnover in court membership.
 Following his retirement, Carmody served as a delegate to the 1969 New Mexico Constitutional Convention.